Types of student loans

 Direct PLUS Loans are available to graduate or professional students or parents of dependent undergraduate students to help pay for education expenses.
 Direct PLUS Loans (also known as graduate PLUS loans and parent PLUS loans) carry higher interest rates and higher loan origination fees than Direct Subsidized and Unsubsidized Loans.

 Unlike other federal student loans, parent PLUS loans are taken out by parents directly.
 While students can make payments themselves, their parents will still be legally and financially responsible for repaying the full balance of parent PLUS loans.
-The loan will show up on only the parent’s credit report, not the student’s.
+That means the loan will show up on only the parent’s credit report, not the student’s.

 Types of private student loans

 Unlike federal student loans, which offer only fixed rates, private student loans can have fixed or variable interest rates.
-Qualified borrowers can secure low interest rates and benefit from various repayment terms, incentives and consolidation options.
+Qualified borrowers can secure low interest rates and benefit from various repayment terms, incentives and consolidation options — depending on the current rate environment.
+There are several types of private student loans, including undergraduate, graduate and parent loans.

 Undergraduate loans

-Private student loans geared toward undergraduates often come with various repayment terms and may even give borrowers a discount on their principal once they graduate school.
-However, unlike federal student loans, private lenders almost always require a co-signer since undergraduates have typically not had time to develop a credit history.
+Private student loans for undergraduates often come with various repayment terms and may even give borrowers a discount on their principal once they graduate school.
+However, unlike federal student loans, private lenders almost always require a cosigner since undergraduates have typically not had time to develop a credit history.

 Undergraduate private student loans usually have higher interest rates than graduate student loans.
 However, these loan options also usually have lower loan amount limits.